-The nineteenth century gave us Marx, Darwin, Nietzsche and Freud who did prodigious work to apply rationalism to try to find answers to social, political and scientific problems apart from any reliance on God.
-They sent western civilization on a course toward atheism and lawlessness.
+The nineteenth century gave us Marx, Darwin, Nietzsche and Freud who did prodigious work to apply rationalism to try to find answers apart from God.

 The twentieth century gave us Lenin, Stalin, Hitler, Mussolini, Mao, Pol Pot and Castro who applied nineteenth century theories to impose rationalistic, modernist solutions on a national and international scale with mass murderous results.

-The twenty first century has so far given us a Muslim rebellion against modernism coupled with the western societal embrace of postmodernism in the form of social permissiveness and political correctness which also has had mass murderous results in the form of millions of abortions annually.
-Postmodernism rejects absolute truth and claims that truth and morals are relative.
-Absolute truth is ultimate meaning, ultimate values and ultimate unchanging morals.
+The twenty first century has so far given us a Muslim rebellion against modernism coupled with the western societal embrace of postmodernism in the form of social permissiveness and political correctness which also has had mass murderous results in the form of millions of abortions annually across the globe.

 Sigmund Freud was a major player in the centuries long decline of western civilization.
 So profound was the work of Freud that his name appears on many, if not most, lists of men who rule the world from the grave.
 (You’ve all seen those articles that explain how the world is ruled by prominent philosophers and theorists who died long ago.)